TehMuffinMoo/ibPS/README.md

 ```

 ## BloxOne Cmdlets
-All Cmdlets are listed below, but the list does not currently contain all possible parameters.
+All Cmdlets are available here: [ibPS Documentation](https://ibps.readthedocs.io)

-Use the `Get-Help` cmdlet to get detailed information on usage.
+You can also use the `Get-Help` cmdlet to get the same detailed information on usage.
 Example;

 ```powershell
 Get-Help New-B1AddressBlock -Detailed